jonryanedge/jonryanedge/README.md

 - 👋 Hi, I’m Jon

-- 👀 I’m interested in full stack development and mobile
+- 👀 I’m interested in full stack development - from mobile to the cloud

 - 🌱 I’m currently learning Flutter